Call-for-Code-for-Racial-Justice/Open-Sentencing-Aggregator/README.md

 This sample application is licensed under the Apache License, Version 2.
 Separate third-party code objects invoked within this code pattern are licensed by their respective providers pursuant to their own separate licenses.
 Contributions are subject to the [Developer Certificate of Origin, Version 1.1](https://developercertificate.org/) and the [Apache License, Version 2](https://www.apache.org/licenses/LICENSE-2.0.txt).

 [Apache License FAQ](https://www.apache.org/foundation/license-faq.html#WhatDoesItMEAN)

+## Sentencing Data

+This site provides applications using data that has been modified for use from its original source, www.ida.ussc.gov, an official website of the U.S. Sentencing Commission.
+The U.S. Sentencing Commission makes no claims as to the content, accuracy, timeliness, or completeness of any of the data provided at this site.
+The data provided at this site is subject to change at any time.
+It is understood that the data provided at this site is being used at one’s own risk.